Peace Action Wisconsin’s Mission

 Current Program Work

-Peace Action launched the Milwaukee Coalition for a Just Peace which works to stop the war in Iraq and end the US occupation.
+Peace Action launched the Milwaukee Coalition for a Just Peace which works to end existing, and prevent future, US wars and military occupations.
 Peace Action also works with other coalitions including United for Peace and Justice, the Wisconsin Network for Peace and Justice, the Coalition to Normalize Relations with Cuba, Friends of Palestine, Milwaukee Bolivarian Circles and the Milwaukee Justice Coalition.

 Peace Action is committed to nonviolent social change through community education, legislative lobbying, public witness events, and coalition work.